awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 DynamoDB does not prevent you from using names that conflict with reserved words\. \(For a complete list, see [Reserved Words in DynamoDB](ReservedWords.md)\.\)

 However, if you use a reserved word in an expression parameter, you must also specify `ExpressionAttributeNames`\.
-For more information, see [Expression Attribute Names](Expressions.ExpressionAttributeNames.md)\.
+For more information, see [Expression Attribute Names in DynamoDB](Expressions.ExpressionAttributeNames.md)\.

 ## DynamoDB Transactions<a name="limits-dynamodb-transactions"></a>